Doctor of Science

+A Doctor of Science (Scientiae Doctor; most commonly abbreviated DSc or ScD) is a science doctorate awarded in a number of countries throughout the world.
+A Doctor of Science (DSc) degree signifies advanced expertise and significant contributions to a scientific or technical field.
+It is often seen as a more practice-oriented counterpart to the PhD, emphasizing applied research, innovation, and practical impact.
+In some countries, like the UK, Australia and New Zealand, the DSc is a higher doctorate, awarded for exceptional achievements and lifetime scholarly contributions.

 Africa

 Algeria and Morocco

 In Algeria, Morocco, Libya and Tunisia, all universities accredited by the state award a "Doctorate" in all fields of science and humanities, equivalent to a PhD in the United Kingdom or United States.

-Some universities in these four Arab countries award a "Doctorate of the State" in some fields of study and science.
+Some universities in these four North African countries award a "Doctorate of the State" in some fields of study and science.
 A "Doctorate of the State" is slightly higher in esteem than a regular doctorate, and is awarded after performing additional in-depth post-doctorate research or achievement.

 Asia

 Japan

-Similar to the situation in the US, Japanese universities offer both the PhD and the ScD as initial doctorates in science.
+Similarly to in the US and most of Europe, Japanese universities offer both the PhD and the ScD as initial doctorates in science.

 India

-In India only a few prestigious universities offer ScD/DScin science which is obtained in Graduate School after satisfactory evaluation of knowledge, research accomplishment, and a doctoral defence.
+In India only a few prestigious universities offer ScD/DSc in science which is obtained in Graduate School after satisfactory evaluation of knowledge, research accomplishment, and a doctoral defence.
 The oldest institute to award a DSc degree in India is Rajabazar Science College, University of Calcutta.

 Thailand

-Higher education institutes in Thailand generally grant PhD for research doctoral degree, except some universities such as Chulalongkorn University award DSc.
-In exception, Mahidol University can grant both PhD and DSc Doctoral students in Faculty of Science are always awarded PhD, but some other programs award DSc.
+Higher education institutes in Thailand generally grant PhD as a doctoral research degree, some universities including Chulalongkorn University award DSc.
+In exception, Mahidol University can grant both PhD and DSc.
+Doctoral students in Faculty of Science are always awarded PhD, but some other programs award DSc.

 Uzbekistan

+DSc or PhD degrees are awarded after dissertation and fulfilling the required publication number.
+In order to qualify for DSc, one is required to have attained a PhD.
 The higher education institutes in Uzbekistan also grant DSc degrees.
 As an example, the National University of Uzbekistan and the Uzbekistan Academy of Sciences offer DSc in various fields.

 Europe

 Austria, Germany, and Switzerland

-In Germany, Austria, and the German-speaking part of Switzerland, the most common doctoral degrees in Natural Sciences are the following:
+In Germany, Austria, and the German-speaking region of Switzerland, common doctoral degrees in science are the following: